Bucket Access Restriction Based on a Resource Policy

 }

-You can use the following policy to force encrypted HTTPS access.
-Other identity-based policies in conjunction with this bucket policy may be used to allow user access to the bucket.
+Use this policy to force encrypted HTTPS access.
+You can use other identity-based policies in conjunction with this bucket policy to allow user access to the bucket.

 {